 Jane Adams portrayed Vicki Vale in the 1949 movie serial.

-Kim Basinger played her in the Tim Burton movie Batman (1989).
-She learns the Bruce Wayne is in fact Batman and is the first person to ever be let into the Batcave besides Alfred.
-She does not make an appearance in any other live-action Batman movies.
-Originally cast to be played by Sean Young.
-She was a composite of Vicki and Silver St. Cloud.
+Actress Kim Basinger played Vicki Vale in the Tim Burton film Batman (1989).
+In the film, she learns that Bruce Wayne is in fact Batman and is the first person to ever be let into the Batcave other than Alfred.
+She does not make an appearance in any of the other live-action Batman movies.
+Since Basinger was famous for her blonde hair, this Vicki was blonde rather than a redhead.
+(The role was originally cast to brunette actress Sean Young.)
+Though named Vicki Vale, her character as written in this film was more of a composite of Vicki and another Batman love interest, Silver St. Cloud.

 The Batman vs Dracula (2005)